-- Surplus generated in the year of €240,615, after prudently increasing the provision on the loan book by €158,302 at year end to €1,096,212 on the growing loan book.
+- Surplus generated in the year of €303k after prudently increasing the provision on the loan book by €126k at year end to €1.222 million on the growing loan book.
 The Surplus has been transferred to the reserves of the Credit Union to further strengthen reserves and provide a solid platform on which to continue to grow the Credit Union.

-- Reserves - the Credit Union Reserves have increased in the year by €166,747 to €8,918,227 which is very positive, with a Regulatory Reserve to Total Assets ratio of 10.83% and a Capital to Total Assets ratio of 18.72%, both of which exceed the Regulatory ratios required of credit unions.
+- Reserves - the Credit Union Reserves have increased in the year by €154k to €9.072 million which is very positive, with a Regulatory Reserve to Total Assets ratio of 10.55% and a Capital to Total Assets ratio of 18.54%, both of which exceed the Regulatory ratios required of credit unions.

-- Dividend - this year the Credit Union is in a position to recommend the payment of a dividend of 0.4% equating to a total dividend payment of €149,703 to our members, compared to the payment of a dividend of 0.2% for the year ended 30th September 2023.
+- Dividend - this year the Credit Union is in a position to once again recommend the payment of a dividend of 0.4% equating to a total dividend payment of €157,318 to our members which is higher than Banks are currently paying for "On Demand" savings.